Bikers Against Child Abuse: Complaints

-Legal issues involving members
+Legal issues involving members in the U.S.

 On March 18, 2009, the Cyber Crime Unit of the Texas Attorney General's office announced that David Wayne Garvey, a member of B.A.C.A. in Houston, had been arrested for possession of child pornography.
 Upon being notified of his arrest, the Houston chapter permanently revoked Garvey's membership.
 Garvey was sentenced on March 29, 2011, to 20 years on four counts of “Possession with intent to promote child pornography”, Texas Penal Code 43.26(e).

 Two members of the Sam Bass chapter of B.A.C.A. in Round Rock, Texas, Daniel Rodriguez and his wife Shirley Ann Rodriguez, were arrested on July 18, 2018, for 23 counts of abusing foster children in their care, including indecency with a child and injury to a child.
 The Sam Bass chapter permanently revoked the memberships for both Daniel and Shirley Ann Rodriguez upon learning of the arrests.

 Oklahoma B.A.C.A. member Richard David West, 41, was arrested July 10, 2019, and charged with Lewd or Indecent Acts or Proposals to a Child Under 16.
 West was found to have photos and videos of the 15 year old victim who was introduced to him when she was 12 years old through the B.A.C.A. referral.

 On April 9, 2025, John C. Todaro, the vice president of the Buffalo, New York chapter was arrested following an Internet Crimes Against Children investigation and charged with two felonies: promoting a sexual performance by a child and possessing a sexual performance by a child.
 Todaro was also accused of possessing and distributing child pornography.
 He was arraigned in court in Amherst, New York, and released.